pepper-jk/homebrew_5e/mounts.md

 >
 >### Actions
 >***Combat Tusk.***
-  Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+  Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage,
   or 17 (4d6 + 3) slashing damage if the boar is charging on the same turn.
   If the target is a Medium or smaller creature, it must succeed on a DC 11 + PB Constitution saving throw or be restrained.
   The creature may repeat the saving throw at the end of its turn.
 >
 >***Gorge (3/Day).***
-  Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+  Melee Weapon Attack: +3 + PB to hit, reach 5 ft., one target.
 Hit: 7 (1d6 + 3) bludgeoning damage,
   or 17 (4d6 + 3) bludgeoning damage if the boar is charging on the same turn.
   If the target is a Medium or smaller creature, it must succeed on a DC 11 + PB Constitution saving throw or be poisoned until it finishes a short rest.
 >